mongodb/specifications/source/server-selection/server-selection.rst

 2016-10-25: Change minimum maxStalenessSeconds value from 2 * heartbeatFrequencyMS
 to heartbeatFrequencyMS + idleWriteFrequencyMS (with proper conversions of course).

-2016-10-29: Allow for idleWriteFrequencyMS to someday be configurable.
+2016-10-29: Rename idleWriteFrequencyMS to idleWritePeriodMS, and allow for the period to change someday.

 2016-11-01: Update formula for secondary staleness estimate with the equivalent, and clearer, expression of this formula from the Max Staleness Spec